 In addition, Collections Management was not consulted until after the first OSIR was published.
-Shortly after Collections Management was consulted, a Branch Chief within Collections Management advised OSCO that he was not familiar with
+Shortly after Collections Management was consulted, a Branch Chief within Collections Management advised OSCO that he was not familiar with any OSINT requirement related to leaked documents and memoranda and expressed doubt that a general requirement along those lines would be cleared by the oversight offices.
 The Director of Collections Management advised I&A leadership that the collection did not fall within the bounds of the requirement.
 See Collections Management unambiguously advised OSCO leadership and I&A leadership that the collection requirement at issue did not extend to leaks of FOUO I&A materials.
 The collection requirement cited was inapplicable; it did not match the subject matter of the OSIRs.

 On rare occasion, it could be appropriate to create or update a collection requirement if a collector identifies information that fills an intelligence gap but for which there is no requirement.
-If a collector conducting appropriate collection efforts comes across information that pertains to a national or departmental mission for which there is no collection requirement, that collector can hold the information in order to coordinate with the relevant mission center and collection management to determine whether it would be appropriate to modify an existing collection requirement or pursue the creation of a new collection requirement.397 However, in that rare circumstance, the OSIR would not be published until the collection requirement was in place, following appropriate coordination and review by the oversight offices.398 Here, there was no significant effort to pursue a new collection requirement, and those consulted expressed some doubt that a collection requirement that would cover these leaks would be approved.
+If a collector conducting appropriate collection efforts comes across information that pertains to a national or departmental mission for which there is no collection requirement, that collector can hold the information in order to coordinate with the relevant mission center and collection management to determine whether it would be appropriate to modify an existing collection requirement or pursue the creation of a new collection requirement.
+However, in that rare circumstance, the OSIR would not be published until the collection requirement was in place, following appropriate coordination and review by the oversight offices.
+Here, there was no significant effort to pursue a new collection requirement, and those consulted expressed some doubt that a collection requirement that would cover these leaks would be approved.
 If the OSIR had not been published immediately, these significant issues could have been raised.
 As it was, when these concerns were raised, the OSIRs had already been published and leaked.